 Please ensure Javascript is enabled for purposes of website accessibility

-If you’re looking for a comfortable environment for your loved one with memory loss, The Ridglea in Fort Worth, TX may be the right choice.
+If you’re looking for a comfortable environment for your loved one with memory loss, The Ridglea Senior Living in Fort Worth, TX may be the right choice.

-Memory care is a specialized form of assisted living designed specifically for residents with dementia, Alzheimer’s, and other forms of memory loss.
-The professional team creates an atmosphere of support and understanding that relieves family members from home caregiving duties.
+Memory care is a specialized form of assisted living for Alzheimer’s designed specifically for residents with dementia and other forms of cognitive impairment.
+These communities have highly trained, compassionate team members who create supportive atmospheres that relieve family members from home caregiving duties.

-Some of the memory care services provided by The Ridglea include:
+Some of the memory care services provided by The Ridglea Senior Living include:

-• 24-hour supervision and assistance with daily activities such as bathing, dressing, and grooming
+• 24-hour supervision and assistance with daily activities like bathing, dressing, and grooming

 • Medication management and monitoring